TechSavantis/polisparalela/site/content/thinks/paul-the-octopus-euro-2016.md

 Unless you've been living in a cave the last month or so you'll know that next week sees the start of Euro 2016!

-With it will inevitably come England's exit in the last 16 - but here at Tomango we want the fun to go on all tournament, so for the last month we've been working on a way to ensure that's the case.
+With it will inevitably come England's exit in the last 16 - but here at Polis Paralela we want the fun to go on all tournament, so for the last month we've been working on a way to ensure that's the case.

 Enter - *[Paul the Octopus](http://www.paultheoctop.us).*